 Using the time in between launches can make your actual launch periods run more smoothly and efficiently.

 This is a great time to do regular maintenance for the tech you use in your business.
 You (or someone on your team) can check to be sure all of your campaigns are running as they should be, active pages are displaying correctly, and that your automations don’t have any glitches.
 That way, when it’s time to get into pre-launch mode, there aren’t any surprises.
-If you’re conducting maintenance on your CRM, check your campaigns for failed triggers and missing tags.
+If you’re conducting maintenance on your CRM for solopreneurs, check your campaigns for failed triggers and missing tags.
 Make sure automatic systems are in place, such as payment reminders.

 If you have sales pages redirecting to waitlists, be sure to check that they are still redirecting.
 You would be surprised how things manage to change on their own with software updates.